vignettes/visStatistics.Rmd

 chosen, based on the response type, the number of factor levels, and the

 underlying distributional assumptions.
-A graphical overview of the

 )